What Are Some Healthy Habits for Improving Digestion and Gut Health?

 10. Practice Good Posture

-Your posture can have a significant impact on your digestion.
-Poor posture, especially while eating or immediately after a meal, can compress your digestive organs and hinder the digestion process.
+The way you sit or stand can have a huge effect on your digestion.
+Bad posture, particularly when eating or directly following a meal, can compress your digestive organs and impair the digestion process.

 11. Avoid Eating Late at Night